Talk to us

 It is our aim to help borrowers who are in genuine difficulty.
 You should contact us as soon as possible if you are having problems making your monthly repayments.
 We will not charge our standard fee if we have agreed other repayment arrangements and you are keeping to this arrangement.

 In the unlikely event that we need to apply to the courts for possession of your property, we will charge a fee to cover the administration cost of doing this.
-You will find full details in our current administration fees over the page.

 Your home may be repossessed if you do not keep up the repayments on your mortgage

-We can't agree on a solution
+If we can't agree on a solution

-- If you do not get in touch or we can’t agree on what payments you need to make, an application for a court hearing will be made, when you are informed of a hearing date, we strongly recommend that you attend the court in person and that you seek independent debt advice
+- If you do not get in touch or we can’t agree on what payments you need to make, an application for a court hearing will be made, when you are informed of a hearing date, we strongly recommend that you attend the court in person and that you seek independent debt advice.

 - Starting court action does not necessarily mean that we will take possession of your home.
 We will continue to try and resolve the problem with you.
-Taking possession of your property is as a last resort
+Taking possession of your property is as a last resort.

-- Before we take possession of your home, we will give you advice about getting in touch with your local authority to see if they can find you somewhere else to live
+- Before we take possession of your home, we will give you advice about getting in touch with your local authority to see if they can find you somewhere else to live.

 - We will give you reasonable time to remove your belongings